HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/verse_integration_docker.md

-# Enabling the legacy web client on Docker {#verse_integration_docker .task}
+# Enabling web client integration on Docker and Podman {#verse_integration_docker .task}

+The Docker and Podman commands are similar.
+The only difference is that docker precedes the command when issued in a Docker environment and podman precedes the name in a Podman environment.
+Example commands used in the Sametime documentation are shown using Docker.
+For Podman, change docker to podman.

-1. Edit the docker-compose.yaml file.
+1. Edit the docker-compose.yml file.

 2. Locate the `SAMETIME_EXTERNAL_WARINTEGRATION` variable and ensure that it is set to true.